y-scope/yscope-log-viewer/docs/src/dev-guide/coding-guidelines.md

 ### Values and actions

-Zustand stores two types of data: values, which are state variables, and actions, which are functions that modify these states.
+Zustand stores two types of data: state variables, i.e. values, and actions, which are functions that modify these state variables.

-We split values and actions in two different interfaces during the definition:
-`XxxValues` for values and `XxxActions` for actions, both in PascalCase.
+We split values and actions in two different interfaces during the definition: `XxxValues` for values and `XxxActions` for actions, both in PascalCase.
 Then we combine them with a type called `XxxState` for store creation.
+This is

-Here's a real world example:
+Here's a real-world example:

 ```ts
 interface LogExportValues {